 Keep Your Insurer Informed

 Furthermore, if you are kitting out new rooms with furniture and appliances, you may find that the value of the contents within your home also increases.
-It is therefore important to inform your insurer of your plans to make alterations before they take place, so they are able to advise you on any precautions you need to take and any amendments that need to be made to your policy and premium.
+If you have insurance from the likes of one sure insurance or similar, it is important to inform your insurer of your plans to make alterations before they take place, so they are able to advise you on any precautions you need to take and any amendments that need to be made to your policy and premium.

 Other instances where you may need to inform your insurer of changes include when the property is going to be vacated for an extended period of time, or if you take in a lodger.
 This is again because your home may be judged as being at a greater risk as a result of these alterations.